Grandma's old fashioned almond cookie recipes will make delicious cookies with the fresh flavor of almond that your whole family will enjoy.

 Mom's Recipe Scrapbooks (c.
 1920s)

-1 egg, 1/2 cup white sugar, 1/2 cup brown sugar, 1/2 cup butter, 2-3/4 cups flour, 1/2 teaspoon soda, salt to taste, vanilla or almond flavouring, 1/2 cup of blanched almonds; cream butter well, add other ingredients, let stand overnight, cut desired size, shape and thickness and bake a golden brown. —Mrs. W. McDonald
+1 egg, 1/2 cup white sugar, 1/2 cup brown sugar, 1/2 cup butter, 2-3/4 cups flour, 1/2 teaspoon soda, salt to taste, vanilla or almond flavouring, 1/2 cup of blanched almonds; cream butter well, add other ingredients, let stand overnight, cut desired size, shape, and thickness, and bake a golden brown (350°F). —Mrs. W. McDonald

 Beat to a hard sauce 1/4 pound sweet butter and 1/4 pound pulverized sugar (sifted).
 Add the yolks of 3 well-beaten eggs.

 When a smooth cream, add 4 ounces blanched and sliced almonds, and 6 ounces flour (in which has been sifted 1 teaspoon baking powder).
 Stir with a wooden spoon until a smooth paste.